LohithMarneni/FM-MERN/ReadMe.md

-05-11-2024: added routes and login page completed 08-11-2024 when submit is clicked it was blank page instead of home page 09-11-2024 completed till frontend signup contact about contact and otjer features need to start to work on questions
+05-11-2024: added routes and login page completed 08-11-2024 when submit is clicked it was blank page instead of home page 09-11-2024 completed till frontend signup contact about contact and otjer features need to start to work on questions 09-11-2024-completed the backend updated to store questions in db and user for the respective fetch 10-11-2024- completed the frontend upto getting the suggestions need to add toast as well as loader features